3 days in Milan: Itinerary of what to see in Milan (+ map)

 Bergamo Italy

-Bergamo got us with its labyrinth of medieval streets in Città Alta and lively atmosphere in Città Bassa.
-If you have the time, I recommend to walk through it during the day and at night, when it is beautifully lit.
+I liked Bergamo very much.
+It has a completely different atmosphere than Milan.
+You can walk for hours through the labyrinth of medieval streets in Città Alta and soak up the lively atmosphere in Città Bassa.
+If you have the time, I recommend walking through it during the day and at night, when it is beautifully lit.

 Bergamo Italy